aaron1729/sleep-stories/README.md

 ## pipeline

-here's a description of the pipeline, script by script, in a (topo)logical ordering. see the [pipeline flowchart](sleep_stories_pipeline.pdf) for a visual representation.[^1]
+here's a description of the pipeline, script by script, in a (topo)logical ordering. see the [pipeline flowchart](sleep_stories_pipeline.pdf) for a visual representation. from the root, `my_script.py` is executed by doing `python my_script.py` on the command line.

 ### meta info

+#### story organization

+each story is decomposed according to the hierarchy

+    story > completion > chunk > stop > paragraph > cue

+as explained presently.

+the word "cue" is reused from the yoga practice pipeline. a cue consists of either one or two sentences; more specifically, each paragraph is split into cues, and each cue is two sentences long except for possibly the last cue in a paragraph (if the paragraph has an odd number of sentences). this separation makes the ElevenLabs voice sound more relaxed. in the `kt` files, cues are surrounded by double-quotes (`"`), and the cues within a chunk are separated by slashes (`/`).

+the "chunk" decomposition of a story is so that we can serve varying lengths of stories: in each `kt` file, the initial chunk comprises the `start` component, the final chunk comprises the `end` component, and the chunks in between them comprise the list of `middle` components (and they are separated by commas (`,`)). a story is always served with `start` and `end` components, as well as the first `x` middle components for some `x>=0` depending on the desired length. of course, the stories are written so that the story is always coherent regardless of the value of `x`.[^1]

+a "stop" is a sightseeing location. (given a destination, these as well as tidbits about them are retrieved in `get_stops.py`.) typically, chatGPT begins a new paragraph whenever it moves on to a new stop.

+a "completion" is a single response from chatGPT. for long stories, each (middle) completion constitutes a chunk, and corresponds to a single stop. for short stories, each (middle) completion is broken down into `n` stops (where `n` is an argument in the `write_story` function, and is currently by default set to `2`), and then it is broken down into chunks -- one for each stop. (this is so that the chunks themselves are shorter, since chatGPT tends to have a relatively stable completion length (in the neighborhood of 600-800 words) regardless of how many stops are listed in the user prompt.)

 #### constants

 here are some files that don't (mostly) contain functions.
-* `inputs.py` contains info about destinations (including optional info like transport method, requested sightseeing stops, info about the tour guide, and season). every story begins with an entry here.
+* `inputs.py` contains info about destinations (including optional info like transport method, requested sightseeing locations, info about the tour guide, and season). every story begins with an entry here.
 * `strings.py` contains some strings and string-writing functions (e.g. chatGPT prompts that depend on `destination` and `length`(-of-story) parameters).
 * `models.py` contains global choices for `gpt_model` and `image_model` (currently set to `gpt-4-1106-preview` and `dall-e-3`, respectively).

-#### other info
+#### naming conventions

+most filenames are of the form `{filetype}_{destination}_{timestamp}[_{length}].ending`.
-as a general principle, a `filetype` is split with dashes instead of underscores, since we split overall filenames by underscores to retrieve info (e.g. timestamps) from them. directories are named analogously (e.g. `stories-unedited/` holds unedited stories).
+* since we split overall filenames by underscores (to easily retrieve info (e.g. timestamps) from them), each `{filetype}` is always split with dashes (instead of underscores) when necessary. moreover, directories are named analogously. for instance, `stories-unedited/` contains `story-unedited` files.

-more specifically, filenames are generally of the form `{filetype}_{destination}_{timestamp}[_{length}].ending`. here, `destination` is e.g. `costarica` and `length` is always either `short` or `long`. but there are exceptions, e.g. `art-styles_{timestamp}.txt` (since these are each generally associated to many different destinations) and `splitting-failure-log.txt` (of which there is just one).
+* `destination` is e.g. `costarica` or `chiangmai`.
+* `length` is always either `short` or `long`.

+however, there are exceptions, e.g. `art-styles_{timestamp}.txt` (since these are each generally associated to many different destinations) and `splitting-failure-log.txt` (of which there is just one).

 #### misc to-do (not including stuff below)

-- [ ] make sure to adhere to above format when writing code that creates new filenames.
+- [ ] make sure to adhere to the above format for filenames.
 - [x] make sure to use `strings.separator` everywhere instead of `"\n\n=====\n\n"`.
-- [ ] keep `sleep_stories_pipeline.pdf` up-to-date.
+- [ ] keep `sleep_stories_pipeline.pdf` up-to-date. (unfortunately, there doesn't seem to be an easy way to keep it synced with the version in dropbox.)
 - [ ] delete `ZZZ_` files and directories as they become irrelevant.
-- [ ] do a `grep` for `"import"` to get a complete list of the modules used, and make sure the list above is complete.
+- [ ] make sure the above list of modules is complete (e.g. by doing a `grep` for `"import "`).

 ### get_stops.py